mcflydesigner/InnoRussian/README.md

 # InnoRussian
-It is a webapp for foreign students to live in Russia.
+It is a Django webapp for foreign students to live in Russia.
 It's just a pocket dictionary which can help you.

 # Deploying the project
 The project is deployed on [Heroku](https://murmuring-lowlands-42299.herokuapp.com/): https://murmuring-lowlands-42299.herokuapp.com/